Protests at Georgia Tech after police killed student

 The violence took place around the time of a planned vigil for the student, Scout Schultz, 21, who was killed Saturday.
 Video on social media showed a police car in flames.

-Georgia Tech police urged students to stay inside and lock their doors.
+Georgia Tech police urged students to stay inside and lock their doors because of "violent protests on campus."

-The fatal encounter happened after police responded to a 911 call at 11:17 p.m. reporting a suspicious person on campus.
+The fatal encounter on Saturday happened after police responded to a 911 call at 11:17 p.m. reporting a suspicious person on campus.
 The caller said the person -- described as a white male with long blond hair, white T-shirt and blue jeans, possibly intoxicated -- was holding a knife and possibly a gun.

 The Georgia Bureau of Investigation said Schultz made that 911 call.